efojug/EMCL/README.md

-# Easy minecraft launcher | dedicated initiator for EzServer
+# Easy Minecraft Launcher | dedicated initiator for EzMC Server

 # What is it?